Rust-Simply/iriss-scripts/src/scripts/iriss-06.md

 We've already let on how you can solve last chapters homework

-We only needed one lifetime to represent the link between the input string slice and the string slice inside our vector.
+We only needed one lifetime to represent the link between the input string slice and the string slices inside our vector.

 ---